Lecture 16 Finger Exercise

 Note that this link will take you to an external site (https://shimmer.mit.edu) to authenticate, and then you will be redirected back to this page.

-1. Including the current number (Left branch)
+1. exclude the current number (left branch),

-2. Excluding the current number (Right branch)
+2. include the current number (right branch).